4.79 from 119 votes

 • Gently fold in chocolate chips.

 • Transfer mixture to the prepared pan.
-Bake for 25-30 minutes, or until brownies are set in the center and a toothpick comes out clean.
+Bake for 25-30 minutes, or until brownies are set in the center and a toothpick comes out mostly clean.
 Let brownies cool completely (trust me, they test better cool, plus you won’t burn your mouth).
 Cut into squares and enjoy!

 Video